mtorpey/wooden-ships/5-tables.md

     less, crew drops one rate in quality.

 8.
     R: Mast fails.
 Mark out one rigging section.
-(See optional rule VIII for effect).
+(See *Optional Rules VIII* for effect).

     H: Possible damage to steering.
 Roll one die.
 If a 1, 3, or 5 appears,